Harley McMillen

-Harley McMillen is a health care administrator who was executive director of Howard Brown Health in Chicago.
+Harley McMillen was a health care administrator who was executive director of Howard Brown Health in Chicago.
 He was there in the early stages of the AIDS crisis.
 He was active in organizing the AIDS Action Project and the AIDS Strategic Plan for the City of Chicago.

 Biography

 When he developed stage 4 Non-Hodgkin lymphoma, McMillen moved to a small town in Wisconsin which at a some point was destroyed by a tornado.
 He used his professional skills to help rebuild the town.

 His cancer eventually went into remission.

-He died March 23, 2013 in Viroqua, Wisconsin at the age of 70.
+He died March 23, 2013, in Viroqua, Wisconsin, at the age of 70.